andrinr/gsn-link-sign-pred/README.md

 - WikiRFA
 - Tribes

-the parameter file can be adjusted as desired.
+the parameter file found at ```params/train_params.yaml``` can be adjusted as desired.
+The script will automatically download the datasets and cache them for later usage.
+This process can take a few seconds when executed for the first time.

 A training run outputs a model file, which can be found under ```model/<ModelName>.yaml``` and a csv with the stats of the training under ```plots/data/training_process.csv```.
 The stats can be ploted by running ```python plots/forward.py``` which produces the following image: